sf-wdi-19-20/angular_party/README.md

 ### Implement Wireframes with Dummy Data

 1. Create the `index.html` view code you need to match your wireframes.
-Don't worry about getting everything perfect, at the beginning.
+1. Spend a little time on styling, but don't worry about getting everything perfect at the beginning.
+This is a good time to add the user controls you'll need and a background image.
 1. Create the `$scope` variables you'll need to make your view work!
 1. For variables with data, supply dummy data and test that it shows up correctly on the page.